nglaeser/crypto-glossary/docs/Areas-of-Cryptography/zk.md

 1. the proof size is "small"
 1. verification is "fast"

+    There is some disagreement on exactly how to define "small" and "fast" in the above: constant, polynomial in the security parameter, polylogarithmic in the statement size, sublinear in the witness? <!-- Can link to Justin's post on misconceptions (#2) once it's out -->

     What exactly is meant by "small" and "fast" often depends on the author.
     "Small" commonly means polynomial in the security parameter ($\lvert \pi \rvert \in \mathrm{poly}(\lambda)$) or polylogarithmic in the statement size ($\lvert \pi \rvert \in \mathrm{polylog}(\lvert x \rvert)$).
     "Fast" could mean polylogarithmic in the security parameter and statement size ($V(x,\pi) \in O(\mathrm{polylog}(\lambda + \lvert x \rvert)$). <!-- link to Justin's misconception blog post once it's done -->